Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • You can demonstrate you meet the visa eligibility requirements

-The definition of a creative worker, according to the UK Home Office, is one who works in the creative industries (e.g., actors, dancers, musicians, film crew members, artists, authors, translators, presenters, dancers, choreographers, producers, directors, photographers, audio equipment operators, etc.).
+The definition of a creative worker, according to the UK Home Office, works in the creative industries (e.g., actors, dancers, musicians, film crew members, artists, authors, translators, presenters, dancers, choreographers, producers, directors, photographers, audio equipment operators, etc.).

 If granted the Creative Visa, you can come to the UK for up to two years (24 months) to undertake permitted creative work.
 The visa does not lead directly to UK settlement (indefinite leave to remain).

+Our experienced immigration lawyers can help with all stages of the application process and ensure that your application meets the highest standards.
 If you are interested in applying for this visa and need support with your application, contact IAS for immediate advice and support.
-Our experienced immigration lawyers can help with all stages of the application process and ensure your application is at the highest standard.

 There are clear guidelines for who is eligible to apply for this visa.
 Individuals must be able to demonstrate that they: